BenjaminLotter/SDCMFilehandling/README.md

 into the [Matlab SDCM implementation by Michael Grau](https://github.com/GrauLab/SDCM).

 #### Main files:
-* downloadGDC.m: Downloads data from GDC using a samplesheet.
+* downloadGDC.m: Downloads data from GDC using a manifest.
 Needs [gdc-client](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) to run.
 Alternatively the files can be downloaded by hand or some other tool.
 * makeGDCTable.m: Parses the downloaded files into Matlab tables for data and metadata
 * runSDCM.m: Exemplatory implementation of a SDCM call